SolomonGao/Datastructure-Python/linked_list/linked_list.md

 ## Introduction

 A linked list is a linear structure connected by pointers.
-Each node consists of two parts, one is the data field and the other is the pointer field (which stores the pointer to the next node), and the pointer field of the last node points to null (null pointer).
+Each node consists of two parts, one is the data field and the other is the pointer field (which stores the pointer to the next node), and the pointer field of the last node points to the null (null pointer).

-We only discuss doubly-linked list here since it is usually much more useful than singly-linked lish.
+We only the discuss doubly-linked list here since it is usually much more useful than a singly-linked list.

 ![Linked list](linked_list.png)